 The license types are:

-Full users have access to the full work lifecycle, as well as access to run and view reports.
+Full users have access to the full work lifecycle, as well as access to create and view reports.

-With Clarizen’s ‘Enhanced Permissions’, organizations can also control the viewing access of Full Users, restricting them only to projects where they have a role, providing another layer of access permissions for large organizations with stricter confidentiality requirements.
+With ‘Enhanced Permissions’ enabled, organizations can also control access of Full Users, restricting them only to projects where they have a role, providing another layer of access permissions for large organizations with stricter confidentiality requirements.

-Team Members can see the specific tasks assigned to them, rather than the whole Project.
-Team Members are centered around tasks, working day to day on completing tasks, collaborating on data (files, notes, discussions), and reporting time.
+Team Members can see the specific tasks assigned to them, rather than the whole Project workplan.
+Team Members are centered around tasks, working day to day on completing tasks, collaborating with files & discussions, and reporting timesheets.

 Time & Expense

-Social users can sign into Clarizen with an actual username and password.
+Requestor users can sign into Clarizen with a username and password.